BY REYN RICAFORT ’25

 Youth, both past and present, share the essential quality of self-inquiry where crossing boundaries helps us define such boundaries more clearly and where making mistakes delineates what is “right”.
 The show illustrates the deprivation of that opportunity with 16th-century Jane who is crowned queen on her sixteenth birthday, or with the present Jane who is entrusted with the responsibility of looking after her alcoholic father.
 Indeed, the show centers on the experiences of the young characters themselves, who work with one another to decide, in this age of relativism, what’s right from wrong and most importantly, what actions choose compassion and love.

 Props to the incredible cast of After Jane for juxtaposing humor with seriousness without losing the nuance and specificity.
 It was a satisfying balance between stakes and steaks…if that makes any sense.
 Also, bravo to the chorus for providing an incredible foundation for the show.
 The chorus is an integral part of any production, and it was evident that Duncan utilized them to the fullest extent.
 They provided movement, both physically and metaphysically, and a reference for the audience to understand the ethos and tonality of each scene they were present in.

 All in all, the show was a celebration– a celebration of what theater can be, and a celebration of the Seniors whose last opening night it was at Skidmore College.
 Alas, adieu, adieu my beautiful Seniors.
 Though you may leave us in body and mind, you will always be tethered back home to the JKB stage.
 As After Jane shows us, distance is relative.

-Reyn Ricafort ’25 is a staff writer for the Skidmore Theater Living Newsletter
+Reyn Ricafort is the Editor-in-Chief of the Skidmore Theater Living Newsletter